marijnh/Eloquent-JavaScript/16_game.md

 protruding outside the viewport, we scroll that viewport to make sure the player is near its center.
 The following ((CSS)) gives the game's wrapping ((DOM)) element a maximum size and ensures that anything that sticks out of the element's box is not visible.
-We also give the outer element a relative position so that the actors inside it are positioned relative to the level's top-left corner.
+We also give it a relative position so that the actors inside it are positioned relative to the level's top-left corner.

 ```{lang: "text/css"}